What are my rights?

 details of the problem, including when you first noticed it

-what you have done to try to resolve the problem
+what you've done to try to resolve the problem

 what you want them to do to resolve the problem

 Keep a copy of the letter for yourself.
 If you can, send the letter by registered mail or courier.
-That way you will have proof that the garage got it.
+That way you’ll have proof the garage got it.

 Step 4.
 Negotiate through a trade association